Mont Cenis Pass Railway: The setting

-By the early 1860s most of a 1400-mile rail connection between Calais and Brindisi had been built, much of it by Thomas Brassey and John Barraclough Fell.
+By the early 1860s, most of a 1400 mi rail connection between Calais and Brindisi had been built, much of it by Thomas Brassey and John Barraclough Fell.
 The only major remaining problem was the crossing of the Alps.
-Work on the Fréjus or Mont Cenis tunnel had started in 1857 but it looked as though it would take many years to build, using traditional tools and gunpowder.
+Work on the Fréjus or Mont Cenis tunnel had started in 1857, but it looked as though it would take many years to build, using traditional tools and gunpowder.